 P&S: What safety practices must be ensured while doing that?

 Bryan: Besides following normal shutdown procedures, Cortec products are relatively safe to handle and use in their various applications.
-Normal PPE is recommended such safety glasses and gloves when directly handling the products.
+Normal PPE is recommended such as safety glasses and gloves when directly handling the products.
 The added benefit of the Cortec products used to protect during an extended outage is that the product does not have to be removed prior to starting the system back up.
 This saves time and disposal issues normally involved with alternative methods of preservation.

 This article is sourced from Pumps & Systems(https://www.pumpsandsystems.com/covid-19s-effect-large-buildings)